-Ever heard of the ‘aggregation of marginal gains’?
-If you’ve worked in schools over the last few years, you probably have.
+If you’ve worked in schools in the last few years you’ve probably heard of the ‘aggregation of marginal gains’?
 It’s the idea that we can achieve success through multiple small improvements.
 It’s been made popular by Matthew Syed, Clive Woodward and Dave Brailsford’s Sky cycling team.

 Woodward cites marginal gains as one reason for his success with England Rugby.
 The tweaks he made included replacing England’s heavy cotton jerseys with a tight synthetic fabric which slipped through the grasp of opponents.
-It was the sum of several of these 1% improvements that enabled England to win the World Cup in 2003, so the theory goes.
+It was the sum of several of these 1 per cent improvements that enabled England to win the World Cup in 2003, or so the theory goes.

 Dave Brailsford, the brains behind Team Sky and the British Olympic cycling team, credits marginal gains for his success at London 2012 and on the Tour de France that same year.
 On the triumphant 2012 Tour, Sky riders had personalised hypoallergenic bed linen delivered to their hotel teach night to ensure a perfect night’s sleep.